Re-Used Props - Stationary Consoles

 The central console in the sensor control room that Worf and Geordi are working on in TNG: "Lonely Among Us" appeared several more times on TNG.
 One early re-use is in "The Outrageous Okona" on the bridge of the Straleb vessel.

 Some screen caps from TrekCore.
-The re-used Enterprise-D engineering display was found by Nathan Koga, the Defiant viewscreen, "pool table" and more TOS consoles by Michael Minnick.
-Simon Allen and unitron6991 spotted the lever consoles and Ron Ferrara the pyramid console and Christopher Havel the "Alice" console.
+The re-used Enterprise-D engineering display was found by Nathan Koga and Tadeo D'Oria, the "pool table" and more TOS consoles by Michael Minnick.
+Simon Allen and unitron6991 spotted the lever consoles, Ron Ferrara the pyramid console and Christopher Havel the "Alice" console.
 Special thanks to Tadeo D'Oria and Brian Bennett for various additions!